andrewjohnlowe/LHC-ML-WG-1/index.md

   - Helps me clean and filter my data and is super-fast, especially when using keys:

 ```
-setkey(DT, numTracks) # Set number of particle tracks in the jet to be the key
+setkey(DT, numTracks) # Set number of particle tracks to be the key
 DT <- DT[!.(1)] # Remove all single-track jets
 DT[, (bad.cols) := NULL] # Remove junk columns
 ```